jessvburton/Slack/Workflows/README.md

 # Slack Workflow: Weekly Presenter Reminder

-This Google Apps Script code automates sending a weekly reminder to a designated Slack channel, informing everyone who the next presenter is.
-It reads the list of presenters and the current presenter index from a Google Sheet.
+This Google Apps Script code is designed to **trigger a Slack Workflow via a webhook** on a weekly schedule.
+The workflow, configured in Slack, can then handle the actual posting of the reminder message to your channel.
+The script reads the list of presenters and the current presenter index from a Google Sheet.

 ## Features

-* **Weekly Reminders:** Automatically sends a message to a Slack channel at a scheduled time each week.
+* **Triggers Slack Workflow:** Google Apps Script initiates a predefined Slack Workflow.
+* **Weekly Scheduling:** Google Apps Script is scheduled to run weekly.
 * **Rotation of Presenters:** Cycles through a list of presenters stored in a Google Sheet.
-* **Easy Configuration:** Requires minimal setup by updating a few variables in the script.
+* **Easy Configuration:** Requires minimal setup by updating a few variables in the script and configuring the Slack workflow.
 * **Error Handling:** Includes basic logging for debugging and error reporting.
 * **Skips Placeholder Names:** Designed to skip rows in the presenter list that contain the word "Name".